dotnet/docs-maui/docs/platform-integration/device/battery.md

 ---
 title: "Battery"
-description: "Learn how to use the .NET MAUI Battery class in the Microsoft.Maui.Essentials namespace.
-You can check the device's battery information and monitor for changes." ms.date: 08/05/2021
+description: "Learn how to use the .NET MAUI Battery class in the Microsoft.Maui.Devices namespace.
+You can check the device's battery information and monitor for changes." ms.date: 05/03/2022
-no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
+no-loc: ["Microsoft.Maui", "Microsoft.Maui.Devices"]
 ---

 # Battery